Cking351/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+- .forEach is a method that doesnt return anything and is mutable. .map returns the data into a new array and is unmutable.

 2. Explain the difference between a callback and a higher order function.

+A higher order function is a function that acts as a container and recieves another function as an argument.
+A callback is a function that is passed as an argument in a higher order function.

 3. What is closure?

+Closure is the ability to access functions from a parent level scope in a child level scope even if the parent function has been terminated.

 4. Describe the four rules of the 'this' keyword.

+- If in the global scope, 'this' in in the window object.

+- 'this' is determined by whatever is left of the dot

+- If using a consructor function, 'this' refers to the specific instance of the object created by the constructor function.

+-  If the call or apply method is used, 'this' is explicity defined.

 5. Why do we need super() in an extended class?

+Super is needed to "glue" the parent methods to the new child function.

 ### Task 1 - Project Set up